spannm/ucanaccess/src/main/resources/doc/README.txt

 connection to a given database, the column order setting will be the same for all the following connections to that database, in the whole VM life.
 -Allowed special characters and blank spaces in DDL.
-Column and table names, in this specific case, are not more escaped in the persisted table definition on the access file, but just in the mirror hsqldb database. e.g. CREATE TABLE [result ccc]( [aa a()] autoincrement PRIMARY KEY, [---bghhaaf b aa] text(222) default 'vvv') DROP TABLE [result ccc]
+Column and table names, in this specific case, are not more escaped in the persisted table definition on the access file, but just in the mirror hsqldb database. e.g. CREATE TABLE [result ccc]( [aa a()] autoincrement PRIMARY KEY, [---bghhaaf b aa] TEXT(222) DEFAULT 'vvv') DROP TABLE [result ccc]
 Notice that you have to use square brackets or backtick around the column/table name.
 -Allowed the use of the "autoincrement" keyword as "counter" synonymous in DDL.
 -Implemented @@IDENTITY: SELECT @@IDENTITY query will return the latest generated key in the context of the current connection.
 -Implemented Statement.getGeneratedKeys(): it returns the latest  key generated by the statement.
 -Allowed filtering on complex type columns(version, attachment, multi-value).
  You can do that through one of the following functions: Equals, EqualsIgnoreOrder, Contains.
 For more details see the UCanAccess web site.
 -Implemented Partition function.
 -Added support to PreparedStatement.setTime

 UCanAccess 2.0.8 Release
 ======================
 -Added support to not standard syntax(accepted by MS Access) DELETE * FROM TABLENAME (besides the always supported standard syntax DELETE  FROM TABLENAME).
 -Fixed behaviour when the USER SQL keyword is used as column name.
 You still need to escape it using square brackets, to avoid ambiguity(e.g. SELECT [USER] FROM USERS).
 Notice that the user keyword, in general, refers to the database user.
 -Fixed bug  that could have effect, in the previous versions, on delete and update statements, when a SQL keyword is used as table name.